Year 10 students

 How do you decide on your future career?
 That feels like a pretty big question.
 But you don't have to have all the answers right now.

-The key thing is to start thinking about all the things that interest you.
+The key thing is to start thinking about everything that interests you.
 What do you like studying?
 What are you good at?
 What makes you happy?
 How do you want to help create a world worth living in?
-Taking everything into account is the best way to find the right course and career for after high school.
+Taking everything into account is the best way to find the right course and career after high school.

 Take our careers quiz

 We're an open book and here to share the ins and outs of uni life with you.
 There are plenty of opportunities for you to explore what study at Charles Sturt is really like – and lots of them happen online.

 Explore all the career areas that interest you – from ag and arts to communication and civil engineering, medicine and nursing to policing, psychology and teaching.
 Go behind the scenes and see what it’s like to live where you learn at our six campuses.
 Discover all about Charles Sturt – early offer programs, scholarships, fees and even how to boost your career potential.

 - 11 September 2022 – Dubbo

 We're here to support you from day one.
 We can help you find the right course for you and will connect you to all the support you need.
 From financial support through to tailored learning support - Charles Sturt University will go the extra mile to help you succeed.

 You can now book a one-to-one video consult with one of our friendly team, and get all your questions answered.